lipskij/gatsby-project/src/projects/front-end-portfolio.md

 slug: front-end-project
 date: 2021-01-21T00:00:00+00:00
 thumb: ../images/thumbs/front-end.png
-featuredImg: ../images/featured/front-end.png
+featuredImg: ../images/featured/front-end-banner.png
 ---

-**Simple text**, This is a website for displaying React front-end project.
+This is a website for learinig animations between loading pages.

-### Simple text two
+### What i used to build this website

-For this website I used React, CSS, HTML, Framer motion.
+For this website I used React, CSS, HTML, Framer motion and Next.js.
+Framer motions was specially helfull for creating smooth transitions between pages as well as first loadung animation.

+For smaller thig's i user simple CSS3.

+In this website i made a landing page, gallery page ant contact page.
+Gallery page has two optional galleries.
+One is a type of slide and traditional grid style gallery with it's own module when image is clicked.